FrostSource/vinny_christmas/README.md

 # Vinny Almost Misses Christmas
 Source project for the Half-Life: Alyx map "Vinny Almost Misses Christmas".

-Feel free to give feedback on things being done incorrectly or if you know of any fixes for the issues noted in the map.
+Being my first map there is bound to be a ton of inefficient mapping methods so feel free to give feedback on things being done incorrectly or if you know of any fixes for the issues noted in the map.

 If you want to compile and run this map for yourself there are two things you need to do first: